 Employers have an obligation to provide, so far is practicable, a working environment that is safe and risk-free.
 That includes the place where work is done; the systems of work that are used; the handling and storage of plant or substances that are used; providing adequate training, instructions and supervision of employees; and all other aspects of “the working environment” that could be unsafe or harmful to health.

-If the work that employees are expected to undertake indicates that first-aid facilities or equipment necessary in case of an accident, you should make sure that these services are available and ensure that employees are given first-aid training.
+If the work your employees do may make first-aid facilities or equipment necessary in case of an accident, you should make sure these are available, and that employees are given first-aid training if that is necessary.

 The Act puts a responsibility on employees, as well as employers, to have regard for safety and health at work.
 Employees are urged to be mindful of safety risks, and to mention them to their employer.